JohnSnowLabs/spark-nlp/docs/_posts/gpirge/2022-08-11-bert_token_classifier_ner_clinical_trials_abstracts_es_3_0.md

 ## Description

 This Named Entity Recognition model is intended for detecting relevant entities from Spanish clinical trial abstracts and trained using the BertForTokenClassification method from the transformers library and [BERT based](https://huggingface.co/dccuchile/bert-base-spanish-wwm-cased) embeddings.
-The model detects CHEM (Pharmacological and Chemical Substances), pathologies (DISO), and lab tests, diagnostic or therapeutic procedures (PROC).
+The model detects Pharmacological and Chemical Substances (CHEM), pathologies (DISO), and lab tests, diagnostic or therapeutic procedures (PROC).

 ## Predicted Entities